loloof64/ChessTrainingVsEngine/README.md

 Load or define a chess position, and train yourself against the engine (at its strongest level).

-**Be careful not to use special characters in your executable folder (such as accents), otherwise configuration file won't be parsed !**
+**Be careful not to use special characters in your executable folder (such as accents or spaces), otherwise configuration file won't be parsed !**

 ## Developers